Udaipur at a glance:

 A majestic garden located in one of the shores of Fateh Sagar Lake, Saheliyon-ki-Bari has expensive lawns, shady cool walking lanes and imposing fountains.
 It is one of the best places in Udaipur to relax.

-Also known as Monsoon Palace, Sajjangarh Palace is located at a peak Bansdara Mountain as high as about 944 m above the sea level overlooking the famous Pichola Lake.
+Also known as Monsoon Palace, Sajjangarh Palace is located at a peak Bandera Mountain as high as about 944 m above the sea level overlooking the famous Pichola Lake.
+This palace adds to the architectural beauty and grandeur of the city.

 Vintage Car Museum